joakim/calendar/README.md

 - A [perennial](https://en.wikipedia.org/wiki/Perennial_calendar) [solar calendar](https://en.wikipedia.org/wiki/Solar_calendar) based on astronomical calculations or observations
   - Based on the Persian [Solar Hijri calendar](https://en.wikipedia.org/wiki/Solar_Hijri_calendar), in turn based on the [Jalali calendar](https://en.wikipedia.org/wiki/Jalali_calendar) of AD 1079 <sup>[1](#notes)</sup>
   - With roots in the [Zoroastrian calendar](https://en.wikipedia.org/wiki/Zoroastrian_calendar) and possibly the [Egyptian calendar](https://en.wikipedia.org/wiki/Egyptian_calendar) <sup>[2](#notes)</sup>
-- The year begins at the [northward equinox](https://en.wikipedia.org/wiki/March_equinox) at the [prime meridian](https://en.wikipedia.org/wiki/Prime_meridian)
+- The year begins at the [northward equinox](https://en.wikipedia.org/wiki/March_equinox)
-- 360 common days, 5 or 6 [intercalary/epagomenal](https://en.wikipedia.org/wiki/Intercalation_(timekeeping)#Solar_calendars) days
+- 360 common days + 5 or 6 [intercalary/epagomenal](https://en.wikipedia.org/wiki/Intercalation_(timekeeping)#Solar_calendars) days
   - 4 quarters of 91 days (1 intercalary and 90 common days)
   - 8 "months" of 45 days
   - 40 "weeks" of 9 days (3 * 3 days, based on the [Liberalia Triday Calendar][8])
   - 1 or 2 intercalary transition days at the end of the year
 - Proposed epoch is the beginning of the human era (10 001 BC)

 **Essentially, the Persian calendar with a different meridian, different division of the year and a different epoch.**